Creating Modules

 Introduction

-Follow these guidelines when developing modules and submitting them to the Marketplace:
+Follow these guidelines when developing modules for the Marketplace:

 Create a folder named USE_ME, and add the microflows and pages that are relevant for the user.